 - Responding to insurer requests for additional medical information

-DISCLAIMER: The University of Kansas Health System participation with any product or insurance plan is subject to change without notice.
+DISCLAIMER: The University of Kansas Health System's participation with any product or insurance plan is subject to change without notice.
 Additionally, insurance companies offer a variety of plans and may change the names and benefits at any point.
 Your level of coverage depends on the specific benefits outlined in your plan.